 Hollywood studios often send movies for the White House staff to screen.
 So there was nothing unusual about the Trump team’s request for Steven Spielberg’s new film, The Post, to be sent to 1600 Pennsylvania Ave.

 That is, except for the fact that the movie stars Tom Hanks and Meryl Streep — two actors who’ve been intensely critical of Trump since he took office.
 In fact, Hanks even went so far as to say that he would decline any invitation to screen a film at Trump’s White House.
 He told The Hollywood Reporter:

 “I would not have been able to imagine that we would be living in a country where neo-Nazis are doing torchlight parades in Charlottesville [Virginia] and jokes about Pocahontas are being made in front of the Navajo code talkers.
 And individually we have to decide when we take to the ramparts.
 You don’t take to the ramparts necessarily right away, but you do have to start weighing things.”

-Hanks isn’t the only Hollywood star who won’t go near the White House as long as Trump is there.
+Next: Hanks isn’t the only Hollywood star who won’t go near the Trump White House.

 2. Kal Penn

 Actor Kal Penn made a huge career move when he took on a job on Obama’s staff.
 And he stayed on the President’s Committee on Arts and Humanities, even after Trump took office.
 But following the president’s controversial statements about the neo-Nazi rally in Charlottesville, Va., the entire committee — including Penn — resigned in a scathing letter that included a hidden message: RESIST.